jlipps/yiewd/README.md

 });
 ```

-Essentially, if you have a `driver` object originally passed into the generator
+Notice how you get a `driver` object passed into the generator
-argument to `yiewd.remote()`, you can use `driver.run()` and pass it another
+argument to `yiewd.remote()`.
+You can hold onto this and later use
-generator which will take over execution for the driver.
+`driver.run()` and pass it another generator which will take over execution for
+the driver.
 Easy!

 Integrating with Sauce Labs
 ---------------------------